Verlander, Astros can clinch World Series vs Nats in Game 6

 The 31-year-old righty enters Tuesday with a 4-0 record, 1.82 ERA, 40 strikeouts and just two walks in five appearances this month, four as a starter.

-“We’ve got Justin Verlander on the mound, and that brings a lot of confidence to our clubhouse,” Astros manager AJ Hinch said.
+“We’ve got Justin Verlander on the mound, and that brings a lot of confidence to our clubhouse,” Hinch said.
 “Their guy’s pretty good, too.”

 Follow Howard Fendrich on Twitter at http://twitter.com/HowardFendrich